fabianwesterbeek/tiger/README.md

 ### 🧠 High-Level Description of Method

-_Explain your approach in simple terms.
-Describe your model pipeline: data input → embedding/representation → prediction → ranking.
-Discuss design choices, such as use of embeddings, neural networks, or attention mechanisms._
+TIGER consists of a two-stage recommendation pipeline combining semantic item encoding and generative sequence modeling.

+1. **Data Input**: Each user session consists of a sequence of item interactions along with contextual metadata (e.g. item categories).

+2. **Embedding / Representation**:
+   We train a **Residual Quantized Variational Autoencoder (RQ-VAE)** to encode items (and their context) into a hierarchical sequence of **semantic IDs**.
+These IDs capture high-level semantic structure in the item space, enabling compact, discrete representations suitable for generative modeling.

+3. **Prediction via Generative Modeling**:
+   A **sequence-to-sequence generative model** (a Transformer based encoder-decoder) is trained to model the sequence of semantic IDs.
+It takes a user's past interaction history (represented as semantic IDs) as input tokens and predicts the next ID in the sequence.
+During training, an **entropy-regularized loss** may be applied to encourage the model to produce a broader probability distribution over candidate IDs, promoting diversity.

+4. **Decoding and Ranking**:
+   At inference time, we decode the model output using either:

+   * **Standard Beam Search**, which selects the most likely continuations, or
+   * **Diverse Beam Search**, which penalizes similar hypotheses to promote diversity in the top-N beams.

+   The top predicted semantic IDs are then **mapped back to items**, and the corresponding items are recommended to the user.

+5. **Evaluation**:
+   In addition to conventional accuracy metrics, we incorporate the **Intra-List Diversity (ILD)** and **Gini coefficient** metrics to evaluate the semantic diversity of recommendation lists.

 ---

 ## 🌱 Proposed Extensions

-_List & briefly describe the extensions that you made to the original method, including extending evaluation e.g., other metrics or new datasets considered._
+- **Entropy-based Regularization**: Added an entropy term to the loss function during training to encourage more diverse token distributions, which leads to more varied recommendations without sacrificing accuracy.

+- **Diverse Beam Search Decoding**: Implemented an enhanced beam search algorithm that promotes diversity by penalizing similar paths in the beam search tree, resulting in more varied recommendation lists.

-- Semantic ID to Content Embedding Lookup Table: Implemented a lookup table that maps semantic IDs to their corresponding content embeddings, enabling efficient retrieval and additional metrics.
+- **Semantic ID to Content Embedding Lookup Table**: Implemented a lookup table that maps semantic IDs to their corresponding content embeddings, enabling efficient retrieval and additional metrics calculation.

-- Intra-List Diversity (ILD) Metric: Added a new evaluation metric that measures the diversity of recommendation lists based on content embeddings, complementing existing Gini coefficient diversity measurements.
+- **Intra-List Diversity (ILD) Metric**: Added a new evaluation metric that measures the diversity of recommendation lists based on content embeddings, complementing existing Gini coefficient diversity measurements.

+- **Additional Datasets**: Extended evaluation to Amazon Pets and Amazon Office product categories to validate the generalizability of our approach across different domains.